Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 1.4 Dog-Bottled Water

 Bottled water is, for the most part, entirely suitable for dog consumption.
-Bottled water companies frequently go to extraordinary lengths to guarantee their items are safe for human utilization, so they are disinfected and filtered to eliminate any hurtful microorganisms that might wipe people and pets out.
+Bottled water companies frequently go to extraordinary lengths to guarantee their products are safe for human consumption, so they are disinfected and filtered to eliminate any harmful microorganisms that might cause harm to people and pets.

 It is important to note that your dog has an alternate physical process from you, and the amount of compound-added substances in regular water might be too much for your dog's more modest system.